broadinstitute/SignatureAnalyzer-GPU/README.md

 # How to run a single decomposition
 SignatureAnalyzer runs on a count matrix (passed to the argument --data) and performs regularized NMF (Bayes NMF).
 You can specify the regularization you want on the resulting W and H matrices by using the arguments --prior_on_W and --prior_on_H .
 Passing "L1" is equivalent to an exponential prior and "L2" is half-normal.

-For mathematical details see: https://arxiv.org/pdf/1111.6085.pdf and source publications:
+For mathematical details see:

+1. Tan, V. Y. F., Edric, C. ´ & Evotte, F. ´.
+Automatic Relevance Determination in Nonnegative Matrix Factorization with the β-Divergence.
+(2012). (https://arxiv.org/pdf/1111.6085.pdf)

+SignatureAnalyzer-CPU source publications:

 1. Kim, J. et al. Somatic ERCC2 mutations are associated with a distinct genomic signature in urothelial tumors.
 Nat.
 Genet.
 48, 600–606 (2016).